 Some key points to remember when you create a chart are:

-- Clarity PPM will select the first string data type from the left as the default category.
+- Claritywill select the first string data type from the left as the default category.
 All other string datatypes in your selection criterion will be available if you want to edit your chart.

 Edit Chart Details

 After you create a chart, you can edit it by performing the following operations.

 - Use theSettingstab to change the chart type.

 - Use theDatatab to modify the categories and series associated with the chart.